A History of Our SchoolsMINNEAPOLIS • OAKDALE • ROSEVILLE

 They started the school in a church in Dinkytown in Minneapolis, bringing a global outreach and an international flavor to the Minneapolis area and serving the University of Minnesota and downtown clientele.
 The school soon outgrew the space in the church, and they were able to find a former fraternity building available right next door.
 With extensive remodeling, they created a unique environment for the Minneapolis school and moved into our current location in 1999.

 Udi and Mithula saw a need in Oakdale with the growing community and hunger for diversity and world culture as people from around the world moved into the area.
 To meet this need, they opened a second location close to 3M and downtown St. Paul.
 They were in that location for 17 years.
-After 3 years of looking for land and the ideal location and putting in a lot of hard work, they built a unique and beautiful building surrounded by nature, ponds, and woods, away from the hustle and bustle of traffic.
+After 3 years of looking for land and the ideal location and putting in a lot of hard work, they designed a beautiful building.
+Surrounded by nature, ponds, and woods, away from the hustle and bustle of traffic, our unique location offers nature-based learning.
 In the summer of 2008, the school’s children and staff moved to this 14,500 square foot building.
 Miniapple received an award for exceptional quality in Montessori from the Mayor of Oakdale at a Peace Celebration event at the school.

 The third location was founded in 1994 while Udi and Mithula and family were at a Chinese restaurant next door.
 The former restaurant building got a whole new look and they added on a 10, 500 square foot expansion to better serve the communities of Roseville, St. Anthony, Arden Hills, Shoreview, and surrounding areas.